Adaptation in Action

 Propose a Session or Site Visit

-Seattle International Foundation invites you to submit a session or site visit proposal for the 2024 Central America Donors Forum.
-Join this unique community of experts and changemakers on October 7-9 in Antigua Guatemala, Guatemala and take part in constructing collaborative transformational partnerships in Central America.
+Seattle International Foundation invites you to submit a session or site visit proposal for the 2026 Central America Donors Forum.
+Join this unique community of experts and changemakers on September 29 – October 1 in Guatemala City, Guatemala and take part in developing strategic adaptation in Central America.

 Propose a session